AWS-iOT-Team/Yolov5-Deepsort/README.md

 ## Filter tracked classes

-By default the tracker tracks all MS COCO classes.

 If you only want to track persons I recommend you to get [these weights](https://drive.google.com/file/d/1gglIwqxaH2iTvy6lZlXuAcMpd_U0GCUb/view?usp=sharing) for increased performance

 ```bash